Northern Crossing (Tararua Range): History

-In 1909 the first documented Northern Crossing from Levin to Masterton was completed between 13 and 19 February by George Leslie Adkin and Ernest Samuel Lancaster.
+In 1909 the first documented Northern Crossing from Levin to Masterton was completed between 13 and 19 February by Leslie Adkin and Ernest Samuel Lancaster.
 Their route started from Levin (Poads Road end carpark), up the Ohau River to the confluence of the North Ohau and South Ohau Rivers.
 They then went up Deception Spur and over the ridge to the Mangahao River.
 They climbed the ridge to Dundas (1499m) and went southward to Arete (1505m).
 After continuing south to the Waiohine Pinnacles and exiting eastward, they went along the Pinnacle Spur to the Waingawa River and Mitre Flats and out to Masterton.

 In 1911, Leslie Adkin, Ernest Lancaster, and Harry Thompson completed the second documented Northern Crossing from 9 to 17 March.
 They started at Levin (Poads Road end carpark) and followed the 1909 route as far as the Waiohine Pinnacles.
 They then continued southward past Tarn Ridge, Girdlestone (1546m) and Pukeamoamo / Mitre (1571m), Mt Holdsworth (1470m), exiting to the east at Holdsworth Lodge and out to Masterton.

 All three men—Adkin, Lancaster and Thompson—have peaks in the Tararua Range named after them.

 Adkin 1460m, Lancaster 1504m and Thompson 1448m were made official names by the NZ Geographic Board in July 2020.

+On 26 February 2023 the Heritage Horowhenua Charitable Trust included Adkin & Lancaster into their Walk of Fame and both now have plaques of commemoration on Oxford Street, Levin.